-I,
+l,

+(name)

 of

 (address)

 representing

-(industry)
+.
+0 (name of industry Party or other organisation)

 - 1. In this Deed Poll unless the contrary intent appears, words and phrases have the same meaning as given in the Government and Livestock Industry Cost Sharing Deed in Respect of Emergency Animal Disease Responses (the Emergency Animal Disease Response Agreement). - 2.
-I am participating in consultations and activities relating to the Incident Definition Phase, Emergency Response Phase, the Proof of Freedom Phase and/or Transition to Management Phase of an emergency animal disease response forming part of an Emergency Animal Disease Response Plan (EADRP) conducted under the Emergency Animal Disease Response Agreement as a representative of one of the Parties to the Deed. - 3.
-In the context of those activities, I will receive confidential information which I understand to mean information acquired or produced by or available to me arising out of or in connection with my participation in meetings, teleconferences and other activities forming part of an EADRP under the Emergency Animal Disease Response Agreement. - 4.
-I understand that Confidential Information to include information that a Party indicates to be confidential or that I should reasonably be aware is confidential, other than information that: - a. is already in the public domain or, after the date of this Deed Poll, becomes part of the public domain otherwise than as a result of an unauthorised disclosure by the receiving Party or its Representatives; - b. is or becomes available to me from a third party lawfully in possession of this information and who has the lawful power to disclose such information to me on a non-confidential basis; - c. was in my possession without restrictions as to its use or was developed by me (as shown by my written record or other competent evidence) prior to the date of disclosure to me under this Deed Poll; or - d.
-I am required by law to disclose.
+I am participating in consultations and activities in one or more of the roles and one or more of the types of activities referred to in Background paragraphs A and B (Activities). - 3.
+In the context of performing my role, or undertaking the Activities, I will receive or have access to confidential information. - 4.
+I understand Confidential Information: - (a) includes information that: - (i) is of one of the types referred to in Background paragraph C of Schedule 9; - (ii) a Party indicates to be confidential; or - (iii) I should reasonably be aware is confidential, - (b) other than information that: - (i) is already in the public domain or, after the date of this Deed Poll, becomes part of the public domain otherwise than as a result of unauthorised disclosure by the receiving party or its Representatives; or - (ii) is or becomes available to me from a third party lawfully in possession of this information and who has the lawful power to disclose such information to me on a non-confidential basis; or - (iii) was in my possession without restriction as to its use or was developed by me (as shown by my written record or other competent evidence) prior to the date of disclosure to me under this Deed Poll; or - (iv) I am required by law to disclose.